What is a “Hedge Fund Investor”?

 Reasons to Invest

-Depending on individual objectives and risk tolerance, hedge funds are traditionally perceived as an engine for achieving higher returns than the market and most strategies are designed to provide consistent high returns despite the prevailing market conditions.
+Depending on individual objectives and risk tolerance, hedge funds are traditionally perceived as an engine for achieving higher returns than the market and most strategies are designed to provide consistently high returns despite the prevailing market conditions.

 However, due to their alternative nature, higher risk budget and ability to invest in non-traditional assets, hedge funds tend to show lower correlations to traditional asset classes.
 Therefore, they are also a popular instrument for diversification i.e., used to reduce the volatility risk in a portfolio.